AI & Integrations

 Tools not appearingCheck that the binary path is correct and executable (chmod +x)

-API errors (401)Your auth token may have expired — get a fresh one from the dashboard
+API errors (401)Your API key may be invalid — generate a new one from the dashboard

 Connection refusedEnsure your Cleanmails server is running and accessible from your machine